apache/whimsy/DEVELOPMENT.md

    user.

  * Rack applications are working and run under Passenger under Apache httpd.
-   Again, dependencies are not yet ready.
+   Again, `Gemfile`s are used to specify dependencies.
 In addition to simply checking the application, one line per passenger application needs to be added to the deployment data:

     https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/whimsy-vm2.apache.org.yaml#L60